Multi-Antenna Dual-Blind Deconvolution for Joint Radar-Communications via SoMAN Minimization: System Model

 The pulse $s(t)$ is a time-limited baseband function, whose continuous-time Fourier transform (CTFT) is $S(f)=\int_{-\infty}^{\infty} s(t) e^{-j 2\pi f t} \mathrm{d}t$.
 In general, most of the radar signal's energy lies within the spectrum $[-B/2, B/2]$, where $B$ denotes the effective signal bandwidth, i.e., $s(t) \approx \int_{-B/2}^{B/2} S(f) e^{j 2\pi f t} \mathrm{d}f$.
 The entire duration of $P_r$ pulses is known as the coherent processing interval (CPI).

-For communications, the transmit signal $x_c(t)$ is the conventional orthogonal frequency-division multiplexing (OFDM) signals with $K$ equi-bandwidth sub-carriers.
+The communications transmit signal denoted {by} $x_c(t)$ is the conventional orthogonal frequency-division multiplexing (OFDM) signals with $K$ equi-bandwidth sub-carriers.
 These subcarriers together occupy a bandwidth of $B$ with a symbol duration $T_c$ and frequency separation $\Delta f$ \cite{cimini1985analysis}.
 The communications system transmits $P_c$ messages, where the $p$-th transmitted message is $g_p(t) = \sumk [\mathbf{g}_p]_k e^{\mathrm{j}2\pi k\Delta f t}$, where $[\mathbf{g}_p]_k$ is $p$-th complex symbol modulated onto the $k$-th sub-carrier frequency $f_k=k\Delta f$.
 The communications transmit signal is